21 museums – 1000 stories

 Deputy: Stig Eriksen, Tysfjord

 Deputy: Jørun Drevland, Sortland

 Deputy: Julie Sæther

 For further information, please contact the administration at Museum Nord.

-Would you like more information about Museum Nord?
-Please contact our administrative office.
+If you would like to receive more information about Museum Nord, please contact us.